Cheating happens for plenty of reasons — none of them good.

 Moving Forward, Together

-Moving on after infidelity won’t work if a couple merely tries to pretend everything’s the same, that they only need to bring the relationship back to its original state.
+Moving on after infidelity won’t work if a couple merely tries to pretend everything’s the same, that they only need to get the relationship back to its original state.

 Something went wrong with the relationship before, so you can only move forward by letting go of what wasn’t working and repairing the cracks.